TukuToi/better-wp-plugin-boilerplate/README.md

 ==> IF you run autoloader manually locally to maybe test your plugin, keep in mind to search-replace the `/src/src/` > `/src/` in the `/src/vendor/composer` files to guarantee no errors. _This step is done for you if you use the release workflow_.

 Of course, if this is all too much for you, feel free to just extract `src` contents and use that as your repo, this is entirely up to you.

-==> `/bin` includes other helpful scripts to generate documentation of your _plugin_ as well as convert documents from a to another format
+==> `/bin` includes other helpful scripts to generate documentation of your _plugin_ as well as convert documents from a to another format or build a local copy of the plugin (useful for testing ;)

+==> If running into 403 errors when releasing, make sure workflows have write permission on your repo ==> if you .sh files return a permission error, run `chmod +x {FILE}.sh`

 # Credits